tony-lam-nun/secure-web-development/README.md

 Access the application locally by navigating to http://localhost/LOCALHOST/content/index.html.
 Copy the files setSession, readSession, and folder sessionData into the root directory with LOCALHOST.
-This is required to start sessions as being part of the web secure login procedure. secure login, e.i., along side the directory with
+This is required for starting sessions as being part of the secure web development login procedure.